appium/appium/README.md

 [![Build Status](https://api.travis-ci.org/appium/appium.png?branch=master)](https://travis-ci.org/appium/appium)

-Appium is a test automation tool for native and hybrid iOS applications.
+Appium is a test automation tool for native and hybrid mobile apps.
+It supports iOS today, and Android support is in the works.
 Appium drives Apple's UIAutomation using Selenium's WebDriver JSON wire protocol.
 Appium is based on [Dan Cuellar's](http://github.com/penguinho) work on iOS Auto.

 Testing with Appium has two big benefits:

-1. You don't have to recompile your app or modify it in any way because Appium's automation functionality is based on Apple's UIAutomation library.
+1. You don't have to recompile your app or modify it in any way because Appium's automation is based on Apple's UIAutomation library.

-2. You can write each test in your favorite programming language using the Selenium WebDriver API and language-specific client libraries.
+2. You can write tests in your favorite programming language using the Selenium WebDriver API and language-specific client libraries.
 If you used UIAutomation without Appium you could only write tests using JavaScript and you could only run tests through the Instruments application.
 With Appium you can use your favorite dev tools and you can test your iOS apps using any language.

 Requirements
 ------------